 When the weather’s warm, we use extra thick insulation made of 100% reclaimed denim to keep your food safe, cool, and fresh.

 As a yoga bolster, dog bed, pet house insulation, cushioning for fragile items in shipping or moving boxes, or sound absorbing acoustic panels.

 Separate the denim (#60 cotton) and the liner (#4 low density polyethylene) and recycle both through your recycling program.
-If it’s not accepted, find a nearby drop-off location here.
+If it’s not accepted, the denim insulation can be shipped free of charge through Zappos for Good collaboration with Cotton’s Blue Jeans Go Green™ program here.

 Refreeze these and use them again as ice packs.
 Or thaw and use the gel inside to mulch and water the garden.